zundertj/pipxl/README.md

 * `pipxl license`: list the licensing of the dependencies, including sub-dependencies, in an easy format

 ### compile
-Compile can take in `pyproject.toml` file, one or more requirements file and direct package specifications, including combinations of those:
+Compile can take in a `pyproject.toml` file, one or more requirements file and direct package specifications, including combinations of those:

 ```console
 # pyproject.toml